reaphsoft-org/webscanner/README.md

 ### TODO
 1. When a scan is ongoing, do not initiate another scan
-2. Continue frooom stttttep 5 of the Chat responses.
+2. Continue frooom step 5 of the Chat responses.